QTM 305What can Women do in Christian Ministry

 1.5 Summary

-The SBC build is the most internally consistent if you treat the Restriction Protocols (1 Tim 2, Titus 1) as universal Design Features [I].
-To do that, they have to down-prioritize the Execution Protocols—treating Deborah, Phoebe, Junia, Priscilla, and Mary Magdalene as non-normative exceptions rather than part of the design pattern.
+The SBC view is internally consistent if you treat the restriction passages (1 Tim 2, Titus 1) as universal [I].
+To do that, they have to treat Deborah, Phoebe, Junia, Priscilla, and Mary Magdalene as exceptions rather than as part of the normal pattern.

-- Key Fact [C]: The "Vincentian Canon" (Vincent of Lérins, 5th century) defined true doctrine as that which has been believed "everywhere, always, and by all."
-Even Vincent admitted this is an idealized standard, not a literal description of every doctrine; it functions as a guideline, not an infallible rule [I].
+- Note [C]: The "Vincentian Canon" (Vincent of Lérins, 5th century) said true doctrine is what has been believed "everywhere, always, and by all."
+Even Vincent said this is an ideal, not a literal test for every belief [I].

-- The Logic [I]: If a practice is universal for 1,900 years, it suggests a specific reading of the Source Code.
-The Source Code itself distinguishes between apostolic traditions that must be held (2 Thessalonians 2:15 [E]) and man-made traditions that must be rejected (Mark 7:9 [E]).
+- Logic [I]: If a practice was widespread for centuries, it may reflect a certain reading of the Bible.
+But the Bible itself distinguishes apostolic tradition we must keep (2 Thessalonians 2:15 [E]) from human tradition we must reject (Mark 7:9 [E]).

 - Pliny the Younger (c.
 112 AD) [C]: In a letter to Emperor Trajan, the Roman governor reports torturing two female slaves called ministrae (Letters 10.96).
-At minimum, this shows Roman officials recognized that women held some kind of designated role in Christian gatherings [C].
+So Roman officials knew women had some recognized role in Christian gatherings [C].

 - Didascalia Apostolorum (c.
-230 AD) [C]: This Syrian church order describes deaconesses assisting with the baptism of women and visiting the sick.
-It shows that female ministry roles were institutionalized, not merely informal, by the 3rd century.
+230 AD) [C]: This Syrian church order describes deaconesses helping with baptism of women and visiting the sick.
+Female ministry roles were formal, not just informal, by the 3rd century.

-- The Montanist Controversy (Late 2nd Century) [C]: Two prophetesses, Priscilla and Maximilla, led a charismatic movement claiming new revelation.
-Writers like Epiphanius of Salamis describe them as deceptive.
-Many historians infer the orthodox church tightened controls on public prophecy as a security patch against this heresy [I].
+- The Montanist controversy (late 2nd century) [C]: Two prophetesses, Priscilla and Maximilla, led a movement claiming new revelation.
+Orthodox writers called them deceptive.
+Many historians think the church tightened rules on public prophecy in response [I].

 - Council of Nicaea (325 AD), Canon 19 [C]: Clarifies that Paulianist "deaconesses" are to be numbered among the laity, showing the office existed but was functionally distinguished from the ordained priesthood by the 4th century.

-- Origen (3rd Century) [C]: In his commentary on Romans 16:1, Origen writes that Phoebe's title (diakonos) shows "that women also are instituted deacons in the Church."
-That's a data point about how early interpreters read the text, not a full egalitarian build [I].
+- Origen (3rd century) [C]: In his commentary on Romans 16:1, Origen says Phoebe's title (diakonos) shows "that women also are instituted deacons in the Church."
+So at least one early reader saw women as deacons [I].

-Note [I]: Chrysostom elsewhere defends male headship [C].
-His comment on Junia is a revealing fact about how he read Romans 16:7, not a full-blown egalitarian position [I]. - Thomas Aquinas (13th Century) [I]: Aquinas argued that woman is "defective and misbegotten" (deficiens et occasionata).
+Note [I]: Chrysostom elsewhere upholds male headship.
+His comment on Junia still shows how he read Romans 16:7 [I]. - Thomas Aquinas (13th century) [I]: Aquinas said woman is "defective and misbegotten" (deficiens et occasionata).

 - The Reformers (16th Century) [I]: Luther and Calvin recovered the "Priesthood of All Believers" (1 Peter 2:9 [E]) but maintained the restriction on the pastoral office, grounding it in 1 Timothy 2 and 1 Corinthians 14:34–35 [E].